csetzer/agdaLatex/README.md

 agda/example2.agda

 The name of mymacro is formed from
 - a global prefix which you define at the beginning of the agda file to indicate which agda file you are referring to
 - a name you give to your definition

 In your Agda file you add at the beginning a line

---@PREFIX@myprefix
+`--@PREFIX@myprefix`

-which defines the prefix to be used for your current agda file.
+which defines the prefix to be used for your current Agda file.

-Then for agda code to be included you add at the beginning
+Then for Agda code to be included you add at the beginning

 `--@BEGIN@name`
 `some agda code`